777arc/textbook/content/digital_modulation.rst

    </details>

 Let's detour back to ASK for a moment.
 Note that we can show ASK on the IQ plot just like PSK.
-Here is the IQ plot of 2-ASK, 4-ASK, and 8-ASK:
+Here is the IQ plot of 2-ASK, 4-ASK, and 8-ASK, in the bipolar configuration, as well as 2-ASK and 4-ASK in the unipolar configuration.

 .. image:: ../_static/ask_set.png
-   :scale: 60 %
+   :scale: 50 %
    :align: center

-As you may have noticed, 2-ASK and BPSK are the same.
+As you may have noticed, bipolar 2-ASK and BPSK are the same.
 A 180 degree phase shift is the same as multiplying the sinusoid by -1.
 We call it BPSK, probably because PSK is used way more than ASK.

 **************************************
 Quadrature Amplitude Modulation (QAM)